MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-B-Food-Human-Consumption/part-112-Standards-Growing-Harvesting-Packing-Holding-Produce-Human-Consumption/subpart-N-Analytical-Methods/section-112.151.md

 (b)(1) A scientifically valid method that is at least equivalent to the method of analysis in § 112.151(a) in accuracy, precision, and sensitivity; or

-(2) For any other indicator of fecal contamination you may test for pursuant to § 112.49(a), a scientifically valid method.
+(2) For any other indicator of fecal contamination, index organism, or other analyte you may test for pursuant to § 112.43(d), a scientifically valid method.

+[80 FR 74547, Nov.
+27, 2015, as amended at 89 FR 37518, May 6, 2024]